 Like most Iowans, you have likely had a claim against an insurance company for a property damage claim such as a fender bender car accident, hail damage or other property damage matter.
-You may have received a call or visit from the insurance adjustor to discuss your claim.
-If you have to deal with an insurance adjustor in the future, here are some tips which may help your matter go better.
+You may have received a call or visit from the insurance adjuster to discuss your claim.
+If you have to deal with an insurance company in the future, this article provides some advice for dealing with the adjuster.

 First, anything you say can and will be used against you by the insurance company and their lawyers.
 No matter what, do not lie because even a small lie can ruin your credibility.
 The best policy is to always tell the truth so you will never have to worry about what you said.
 Second, you should document your damages by keeping track of documents and other information which may not seem important at the time, but later may become important.
-Also, you should keep a diary or journal of who and when you speak with various people.
+Also, you should keep a diary or journal of persons you speak with and when you spoke with them.
 Your diary or journal will help you prove the extent of your damages, and can mean a higher evaluation of your claim.
 It will also help you keep things straight when you are trying to recall what happened right after the accident.

-Insurance adjustors spend hours training to use techniques and words to try to settle your case.
-Remember, the adjustor does this for a living, all day and every day.
-When you are dealing with an insurance adjustor you need to be smart and watch what you say because it could later be used against you.
-After all, insurance companies have lawyers and other professionals working for them so you should consider having a professional on your side, an injury lawyer with experience in handling dog bite and attack injuries.
+Insurance adjusters spend hours training to use techniques and words to try to settle your case.
+Remember, the adjuster does this for a living, all day, every day.
+When you are dealing with an insurance adjuster you need to be smart and watch what you say because it could later be used against you.
+Insurance companies have lawyers and other professionals working for them, so you should consider having a professional on your side - an injury lawyer with experience in handling dog bite and attack injuries.

 What Should I Do Next?

-For more information about Iowa dog bites including · 10 Myths about Dog Bites · 6 Things to Know Before Talking to the Insurance Adjustor, Forms or Hiring a Lawyer and much more click on the dog bite book, go to www.IowaDogBiteBook.com or Call Now 1-800-707-2552, ext.
-813 (24 Hour Message).
+For more information about Iowa dog bites, including · 10 Myths about Dog Bites · 6 Things to Know Before Talking to the Insurance Adjustor, Forms or Hiring a Lawyer, and much more, click on the image of the dog bite book to the left, go to www.IowaDogBiteBook.com or Call Now 1-800-707-2552, ext.
+813 (24-Hour Recorded Message).
 Why offer a Free Book?
-Since 1997 Iowa Personal Injury Attorney Corey Walker has represented hundreds of injured Iowans including many who were injured when they were bitten or attacked by a dog from Des Moines, Newton, Marshalltown, Ottumwa, Iowa City, Grinnell, Pella, Knoxville and from throughout the state of Iowa.
-He has seen too many clients make mistakes before they had the "right" information resulting in them losing thousands of dollars.
+Since 1997 Iowa personal injury attorney Corey Walker has represented hundreds of injured Iowans including many who were injured when they were bitten or attacked by a dog from Des Moines, Newton, Marshalltown, Ottumwa, Iowa City, Grinnell, Pella, Knoxville and from throughout the state of Iowa.
+He has seen too many clients make mistakes before they had the "right" information, resulting in them losing thousands of dollars.
 Finally, you can learn about dog bites in the comfort of your own home with no risk or obligation.
-However, quantities are limited so to learn how to avoid costly mistakes request your copy of Corey's Iowa dog bite book now while supplies last.
+If you need immediate assistance with your dog bite or dog attack case, contact us online or call 641-792-3595 and ask to talk to Corey or Erik.